adamwaite/Validator/README.md

     `#import "ALPValidator.h"`

-2. Create a validator instance using the designated initialiser:
+2. Create a string validator instance using the designated initialiser:

     `ALPValidator *validator = [ALPValidator validatorWithType:ALPValidatorTypeString];`

-*Note: There are plans to add validators for other object types, just strings are supported at the moment.*
+or a numeric validator:

+    `ALPValidator *validator = [ALPValidator validatorWithType:ALPValidatorTypeNumeric];`

 ### Adding Validation Rules

 Validation rules are added with the `addRule` methods.
 When adding a rule you can supply an error message string as an argument, this will appear in the `errorMessages` array should the validation fail.
 Some of the `addRule` methods take additional parameters, they should be self explanatory.
 You can add as many validation rules to a validator as you like.